 For lunch you’ll head to a local spot in the backstreets for a tasty treat.
 You’ll settle in to enjoy a relaxed lunch with your new friends while learning how this Tokyo specialty is prepared.

 6. Asakusa Shrine

 Asakusa Shrine can be easily missed on a visit to Sensoji but it’s adjacent to the temple and worth including in your visit.
-If you exit the Hondo hall of the temple to the left you’ll make you way into the temple but if instead you take the less intuitive exit to the left or head that way later you’ll find the shrine.
+If you exit the Hondo hall of the temple to the left you’ll make your way into the temple but if instead, you take the less intuitive exit to the left or head that way later you’ll find the shrine.

 Asakusa shrine honours the brothers who discovered the principal idol of Senso-ji temple back in 645 while fishing.
 Legend says that while their fishing that day in the Sumida River was unsuccessful they found a statue in their net.
 Despite throwing it back and moving location several times they continued to have only the idol in their net each time they pulled it up.
 Later the idol was recognised as the Bodhisattva Kannon (Avalokiteshvara in Sanskrit) and the discovery led to the temple being founded here at Senso-ji.